top of page

 Where to sell: Exhibitions, online platforms, local buyers.

 Growth insight: Visual presentation impacts sales heavily.
+[Events like MIHS gives you a great sneak-peak into latest trends.]

 6. Herbal and Wellness Product Resale